-If you’ve been binging Yellowstone recently, you’re probably one of the viewers that got curious after seeing the title card at the end of Season 2 dedicated to Melanie Olmstead.
+If you’ve been binging Paramount Network’s Yellowstone recently, you’re probably one of the viewers that got curious after seeing the title card at the end of Season 2 dedicated to Melanie Olmstead.
 If you’re wondering who this person could be in the cast or crew, look no further as we’ve got you covered.

 When Yellowstone’s season 2 finale aired, it’s no surprise that a good portion of the fanbase was quick to clamour on social media to learn more about this seemingly integral person to the show.
 Sure enough, it turns out that Melanie Olmstead worked on Yellowstone as a lead for location and transportation.

 Unfortunately, Melanie passed away at 50 years of age following a 2 year battle with cancer (the official cause of her death).
 She passed away in her home in Salt Lake City while in the company of her family and her spouse, Annalise Ford — just before the premiere of Yellowstone season 2.

 Her legacy and influence is one that has made an impactful presence for every member of the Yellowstone cast and crew.
-Her experience with Utah and even her love for animals have surely served as a mutual influence both for how the show portrays the characters, and how Melanie engaged in her transportation and location logistics.
+Her experience with Utah and even her love for animals (including wild horses) have surely served as a mutual influence both for how the show portrays the characters, and how Melanie engaged in her transportation and location logistics.

-In Hollywood, it is a trend to ignore or downplay the influence of behind-the-scenes crew members both on film sets and in public, so it’s great to see that Yellowstone is willing to showcase a strong sense of togetherness and respect for the work that goes into bringing a production to life.
+In Hollywood, it is a trend to ignore or downplay the influence of production teams or behind-the-scenes crew members both on film sets and in public, so it’s great to see that Yellowstone is willing to showcase a strong sense of togetherness and respect for the work that goes into bringing a production to life.